guenther-alka/z-stream/README.md

 Encrypted TCP stream transport for ZFS replication.
 Replaces ssh, mbuffer, netcat (nc) and pv in ZFS send/receive pipelines.

-Part of [napp-it csweb-gui](https://www.napp-it.org) -- used by job-replicate and job-filesync for encrypted ZFS replication and rclone-over-SFTP folder sync between members.
+Part of [napp-it cs web-gui](https://www.napp-it.org) -- used by job-replicate and job-filesync for encrypted ZFS replication and rclone-over-SFTP folder sync between members.

 Renamed from "zstream" as of v2.0.0 (avoids clashing with the unrelated OpenZFS tool of the same name) -- functionally identical to zstream v1.3.3,